Alejogb1/job-board/blog-data/what-pytorch-geometric-datasets-are-available.md

 id: "what-pytorch-geometric-datasets-are-available"
 ---

-Alright, let's dive into the world of PyTorch Geometric datasets.
+, let's dive into the world of PyTorch Geometric datasets.
 It's a topic I've spent a fair amount of time navigating, especially during a project a couple of years back where we were working on graph-based anomaly detection.
 We needed very specific datasets, and the standard ones weren’t cutting it, leading to quite a deep investigation into the available options.

 So, first things first, PyTorch Geometric (PyG) provides a robust collection of datasets, neatly categorized for different types of graph learning tasks.
 These datasets aren't just raw data dumps; they’re thoughtfully structured `torch_geometric.data.Data` objects, facilitating easier model development and experimentation.
 When we consider categories, we can generally talk about node classification, graph classification, and link prediction datasets as the main players.